gilnam74/vex-sneppet/VEX-for-artists.md

 Remember, all actual code you can find in [VEX snippets hip file](../blob/master/src/hips/VEX_snippets.hipnc).

+# Vectors
+The first thing we need to be aware of is the difference between vector as a data type and vector as a math gist.

+# Solving problems with VEX
+A collection of tutorials on solving miscellaneous production tasks with VEX.

 ## Checker
 Here we will procedurally build a checker using a combination of `floor` function and a modulus operator (which is an equivalent of the `fraction` function).
 First, we need to get equal-sized black and white stripes, then we will periodically shift a part of each stripe.